There are a couple of eye-opening books that changed the way I think about my life.

 “The One Thing” by Gary Keller has a simple, but powerful message — you can’t have it all.

 If you want to succeed, you must pick one thing and give that your all.
-Everything else gets ignored.
+Everything else gets deliberately ignored.

 For me, that is something I have always struggled with.
 For too long, I thought I could juggle multiple projects and become excellent at all of them.
 Of course, that was delusional.